agroecometrics package

 Parameters:

-• soil_temp – Is the predicted soil temperatures (°C)
+• soil_temp – A numpy array of the predicted soil temperatures. (°C)

-• depth – Is the depth that the soil temperature predictions are made at. (m)
+• depth – The depth that the soil temperature predictions are made at. (m)

 • file_path – A Path object representing the output file path.